Debates of the Senate (Hansard)

-I thank my colleagues from the Liberal leadership team in the Senate that I worked with, the Honourable Senators Céline Hervieux-Payette, James Cowan, and Jim Munson, for their support and trust in me.
+I thank my colleagues from the Liberal leadership team in the Senate that I worked with, the Honourable Senators Céline Hervieux-Payette, James Cowan and Jim Munson, for their support and trust in me.
 I also want to acknowledge the generous support I received from Senator Joan Fraser.
-This great, remarkable senator and inspiring woman was a mentor to me and many others through the depth of knowledge of Parliamentary rules and procedure and her wisdom.
+This great, remarkable senator and inspiring woman was a mentor to me and many others through the depth of knowledge of parliamentary rules and procedure and her wisdom.
 I wish her a very happy retirement.

-I also want to mention the leaders of the current group of independent Liberals, the Honourable Joseph Day, Terry Mercer, and Percy Downe, and thank them, as well as all my past and present colleagues of the Liberal caucus, for their commitment and dedication.
+I also want to mention the leaders of the current group of independent Liberals, Honourable Senators Joseph Day, Terry Mercer and Percy Downe, and thank them, as well as all my past and present colleagues of the Liberal caucus, for their commitment and dedication.
 It was a great privilege to know each and every one of you and to appreciate all the expertise and experience you bring to your presentations in this chamber, as well as your commitment to the causes dear to you.

-I would also be remiss if I did not acknowledge the significant work of my Conservative counterparts with whom I worked while Deputy Leader of the Official Opposition, the Honourable Gerald Comeau and the Honourable Claude Carignan, for whom I have always had a great deal of respect even though I did not always agree with their positions.
+I would also be remiss if I did not acknowledge the significant work of my Conservative counterparts with whom I worked while Deputy Leader of the Official Opposition, the Honourable Senator Gerald Comeau and the Honourable Senator Claude Carignan, for whom I have always had a great deal of respect even though I did not always agree with their positions.
 I joked about spending more time with them in one week because of our daily meetings than with my partner, Denis.

-Honourable senators, my contribution to the development of francophone culture in Alberta in Canada is among my proudest achievements, along with the role I played in the drafting of reports of the Official Languages, Agriculture and Forestry, and Senate Modernization Committees, all of which contained some highly relevant and realistic recommendations.
+Honourable senators, my contribution to the development of francophone culture in Alberta in Canada is among my proudest achievements, along with the role I played in the drafting of reports of the Official Languages, Agriculture and Forestry and Senate Modernization Committees, all of which contained some highly relevant and realistic recommendations.
 As you know, I am passionate about the development of official language minority communities and respect for our country’s linguistic duality.
 It was a great privilege to represent the interests and meet the needs of Alberta’s francophone community and all Canadian francophones.

 I thank the national and provincial associations and organizations that put their trust in me.
 I was pleased to give them a voice in the upper chamber.